antonsolomko/snooker-andy/README.md

 The more you play, the more confident the system becomes that your rating is measured accurately.
 And vise versa, long absence results in an uncertanty.

-#### Remarks

-* Rating changes depend on the score.
-Winning a match 3-2 or 3-0 makes a (big) difference.

-* Victory over a strong player (whose rating is high) "costs" more than victory over a weak player.
-Similarly, loosing to a lower rated player will cause heavier rating drop than loosing to a stronger one.

-* A weak player may still get rating points if he looses a match to a strong opponent but manages to win few frames (the winner will lose rating points in that case).

-* Rating changes for two opponents are not symmetric in general (but are always opposite).
-They depend on players reliabilities.
-Low reliability results in high rating volatility, because in that case the rating is considered to be less precise and the system tries more adjustment, while high reliability means that the system is confident in the rating accuracy and only makes little changes.

-* The system has weak memory: current ratings depend strongly on recent games and very weakly on games played long time ago.

 #### Types of games

 There are three types of games, depending on their importance and effect on ratings.